Jacksonville Bus Accident Lawyer

 - Passengers sitting on buses are usually unrestrained by seat belts.
 While some states, like Florida, are required to have seat belts on school buses, the responsibility to put on that seat belt and fasten it properly is that of the child.

 - Since passengers are not driving the bus, they are not watching the road and will probably not see an upcoming collision.
 They won’t be able to brace themselves for the impact.

 - Buses have a higher center of gravity, making them more likely to tip over.

 Because bus passengers are rarely restrained, they have the potential for more injuries.
 Imagine what happens inside a bus at the moment of impact.
 People will be thrown out of their seats, thrown against the sides of the bus, and thrown into other passengers.
 This is why bus accident injuries often include:

 - Severe cuts, lacerations, and bruising

 - Brain injuries, such as concussions or skull fractures

 Contact an Experienced Jacksonville Bus Accident Attorney

 If you or a family member is injured in a Florida bus accident, you need to contact an experienced auto accident attorney in Jacksonville.
-The legal team at Farah & Farah will fight for a just settlement that covers your losses.
+The legal team at Farah & Farah will fight for a just recovery that covers your losses.
 Call (877) 245-6707 today for a free consultation.